scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 The reason we do not use eigenvalues search for the first stage as well is that it cannot fully load the CPU as we intended.

-From figure :ref:`dnumpy` we can see that the best solution for this workload is Intel |R| TBB mode, which reduces execution time to 67% of the default mode.
+From figure :ref:`dnumpy` we can see that the best solution for this workload is Intel |R| TBB mode, which reduces execution time to 85% of the default mode.
 SMP module works even slower than the default version due to the same issues as described for the unbalanced QR decomposition example.
-Composable OpenMP works significantly slower than the default version since there is not enough work for each parallel region, which leads to CPU underutilization.
+Composable OpenMP works slower as well since there is not enough work for each parallel region, which leads to CPU underutilization.

 3.5.
 Impact of nested parallelism and oversubscription